I Saw the Devil: Plot

-Waking up, Kyung-chul is offered a ride by a taxi, which already carries a passenger.
-Kyung-chul attacks and murders them, leaves their bodies on the side of the road, and cleans up in a nearby river.
 Kyung-chul drives to a clinic to have his wounds looked at.
 After being treated, Kyung-chul proceeds to rape a nurse.
 Soo-hyun arrives, subdues him, and slashes his achilles tendon before leaving.
 At this point, Soo-hyun's intention becomes clear: he wants to torture Kyung-chul as long as possible.
-Kyung-chul visits the home of his friend Tae-joo, a cannibalistic murderer.
+Kyung-chul visits the home of his friend Tae-joo, a cannibalistic murderer and meets his girlfriend Se-jung who seems nonchalant about the meeting.

 After learning of the situation, Tae-joo remarks that his tormentor must be related to one of his victims.
 Kyung-chul deduces Soo-hyun's identity after recalling that his wedding ring matched that of Joo-yun.
 Soo-hyun arrives and incapacitates Kyung-chul, Tae-joo, and his girlfriend Se-jung.
 The next day, Tae-joo and Se-jung, still unconscious, are arrested by the police and sent to the hospital.
 Soo-hyun and Kyung-chul receive treatment for their wounds, aided by Soo-hyun's trusted subordinate, who helps them evade the cops.
 Kyung-chul wakes up and overhears Soo-hyun and the subordinate talking about the transmitter.

-After being released, Kyung-chul steals and uses laxatives to excrete the transmitter, where he plants it on a driver at a truck stop.
+After being released, Kyung-chul steals and uses laxatives to excrete the transmitter, where he plants it on a taxi driver at a truck stop.
 Soo-hyun enters Tae-joo's hospital room to question him and learns that Kyung-chul is going after Jang and his other daughter, Jang Se-yun.
-Enraged by Tae-joo telling him the details of Joo-yun's murder, Soo-hyun rips his mouth open, seemingly killing him.
+Enraged by Tae-joo telling him the details of Joo-yun's murder, Soo-hyun rips his mouth open.
 Kyung-chul arrives at Jang's house, brutally assaults him, and kills Se-yun.
 Kyung-chul attempts to avoid Soo-hyun's revenge by surrendering himself to the police, but Soo-hyun abducts Kyung-chul in a car before the police can apprehend him.

-Soo-hyun drives to Kyung-chul's house, where he tortures him, places him under a makeshift guillotine and leaves him holding a rope between his teeth to keep the blade from falling.
+Soo-hyun drives to Kyung-chul's house, where he tortures him, places him under Kyung-chul's makeshift guillotine and leaves him holding a rope between his teeth to keep the blade from falling.
 Though he mocks Soo-hyun, Kyung-chul begins to panic when he learns that his son and elderly parents, whom he had abandoned some time ago, have arrived and are trying to visit him.
-As his family opens the door, the blade falls and beheads Kyung-chul.
+As his family opens the door, the guillotine blade is Booby-trapped to fall and beheads Kyung-chul.
 Listening to the family's anguish through the transmitter which he placed next to Kyung-chul's head, Soo-hyun breaks down and begins crying hysterically as he walks away from the scene.